-- 1. Widen Kuhio Highway between the Kapa'a Bypass Road (South Junction) and Kuamoo Road to provide two through lanes in each direction (DOT). - 2.
-Restripe the median on the north leg of Kuhio Highway at the Kapa'a Bypass Road (South Junction) to provide a median refuge lane to facilitate the left-turn movement from the Kapa'a Bypass Road onto northbound Kuhio Highway. - 3.
-Restrict on-street parking along Kuhio Highway within Kapa'a Town.
+- Restripe the median on the north leg of Kuhio Highway at the Kapa'a Bypass Road (South Junction) to provide a median refuge lane to facilitate the left-turn movement from the Kapa'a Bypass Road onto northbound Kuhio Highway. - Restrict on-street parking along Kuhio Highway within Kapa'a Town.
 Provide off-street business parking to replace the restricted parking along Kuhio Highway.
 Restripe Kuhio Highway to provide additional through and/or left-turn lanes. - 4.
 Modify the traffic signal traffic operations at the intersection of Kuhio Highway and Kukui Street to reduce queuing and delays. - 5.
 Add a right-turn bypass lane at the roundabout intersection from southbound Kapa'a Bypass Road to mauka bound Olohena Road. - 6.
 Realign Kaehulua Road to intersect Olohena Road and Kaapuni Road opposite the mauka leg of Olohena Road to create a four-legged intersection with stop-controls on Kaehulua Road and the mauka leg of Olohena Road.
 Realign/channelize the mauka leg of Olohena Road to intersect Kaapuni Road and the makai leg of Olohena Road to improve the intersection sight distance.
 Channelize the right-turn movements on the makai bound approaches of Kaapuni Road and Olohena Road. - 7.
 Extend the median refuge lane/two-way left-turn lane on Kuhio Highway from Lehua Street to Kawaihau Road.